Why Teams Governance Is a Business-Critical Priority

 Archival Best Practices

-Always archive rather than delete.
-Archiving a team makes it read-only, preserving all conversations, files, and metadata for compliance and historical reference while removing it from active use.
-Archived teams can be reactivated if needed.
+Always choose to archive instead of delete.
+Archiving a team makes it read-only, preserving all conversations, files, and metadata for compliance and historical reference.
+This action also removes the team from active use.
+If needed, archived teams can be reactivated.

 For long-term archival beyond the retention period, export critical content to a dedicated archive SharePoint site or Azure Blob Storage with appropriate retention locks.